 PNM will evaluate all resources that meet applicable local, state and federal rules and regulations.
-PNM's selection of resources will specifically consider the ability of those resources to allow PNM to comply with the provisions of the PUA and the REA in a reliable and cost-effective manner.
+PNM's selection of resources will specifically consider the ability of those resources to allow PNM to comply with the provisions of the PUA, the REA, and the Initial Stipulation in a reliable and cost-effective manner.
 Amongst other requirements identified herein, selection of resources from this RFP will consider the following.